pombase/canto/documentation/canto.md

     install Bundle::CPAN

 This will take a few minutes.
+You should be able just to press return if you are prompted at any point.

 Quit cpan and return to the shell prompt with: